karadikid/descryer/README.md

 - [Textile.io Carson Farmer at 7:53](https://www.youtube.com/watch?v=I78z8j3Hhr4)

+### Payments

+Payments need to have several characteristics.

+1. Onboard with Fiat if necessary
+2. Crypto payments integration with stablecoin
+3. Subscription models

 # Hackathon

 [HackFS](https://hackfs.com) has offered a Hackathon to build new applications, services or tools on FileCoin as sponsored by ETHGlobal and Protocol Labs.